-- Maps, which previously showed a bike route through Lebanon Hills, were modified to show bike routes only around the park; the route through the park was removed from maps and illustrations. - Language describing a bike route through Lebanon Hills was removed from the body of the text.
+- Maps, which previously showed a bike route through Lebanon Hills, were modified to only show bike routes around the park-the route through the park was removed from maps and illustrations. - Language describing a bike route through Lebanon Hills was also removed from the body of the text.

-Wilderness in the City acknowledges the County Board for revisions made to and approved in the Greenway Study.
-We support the Study, dated 10/1/2017, and encourage timely completion of the routes to provide safer options to bike or walk to Lebanon Hills.
+Wilderness in the City acknowledges the Dakota County Board for the revisions made and approved in the Greenway Study dated October 31, 2017.

+We support the adopted Study and encourage timely completion of the greenway bike routes leading to and around Lebanon Hills.

-With these revisions, the Study complies with the Board's 6-1 vote (March 2015, Physical Development Committee) that the Connector Trail will not serve as a segment of the Greenway network.
-The Study also complies with the 2015 Master Plan which states that "Greenways bring people to the park, but will not continue through the park."
+This revised version was formally adopted by the Dakota County Board on October 31, 2017.
+The approved study complies with the Board's 6-1 vote (March 2015, Physical Development Committee) that the Connector Trail will not serve as a segment of the Greenway network.
+It also complies with the 2015 Master Plan which states "Greenways bring people to the park, but will not continue through the park."